Ice Climbing for Beginners: Frozen Waterfalls Worth the Trip

 - Take an avalanche course (AIARE Level 1 in North America) if you plan to climb in backcountry settings

 Ice climbing transforms your relationship with winter.
 As with all adventure sports, proper preparation is key — review our adventure travel safety guide before heading out.
 Where others see cold, dark months to endure, you see a season of opportunity: frozen waterfalls to climb, ice formations to explore, and a vertical playground that only exists for a few precious months each year.
 Take that first lesson, and winter will never look the same again.
-When the ice melts, transition to rock climbing at the world’s best crags.

 Related Reading